oracle/graal/docs/reference-manual/graalvm-updater.md

 * [GraalVM Updater Commands Overview](#graalvm-updater-commands-overview)

 GraalVM Updater, `gu`, is a command-line tool for installing and managing optional GraalVM language runtimes and utilities.
-It is available in the core GraalVM package.
+It is available in the GraalVM JDK.
 To assist you with the installation, language runtimes and utilities are pre-packaged as JAR files and referenced in the documentation as "components".
 GraalVM Updater can be also used to update your local GraalVM installation to a newer version or upgrade from GraalVM Community Edition to Oracle GraalVM.
 Read more in [Upgrade GraalVM](#upgrade-graalvm).